«« Calories, Money, and Lifespan | Is Safer Always Better? »»

 The modern world is a clockwork.
 We built it, then forgot that we did.
 We have machines, we have systems, we have telecommunications which eliminate the need for transport, and we have transport that works flawlessly when we can’t eliminate it.
 We have opening hours that matter and schedules we take seriously.
 We have to-do lists and subdivided days in a hundred productive pieces.
 In Africa, they’re still hitting rice with sticks.
 I don’t know if this is good or bad, but it does make them poor.

-One Response to “Hitting Rice with Sticks”
+4 thoughts on “Hitting Rice with Sticks”

 Leave a Reply